astralway/webindex/README.md

     fluo init ccrawl
     fluo start ccrawl

-Load data into Fluo using Spark:

-    ./bin/inbound.sh spark fluo
+Make sure that `fluoPropsPath` in `data.yml` point the `fluo.properties` file of this application.

+Run the Spark job to initialize Accumulo and Fluo with data:

+    ./bin/init.sh

-Finally, run the following command to run the web server:
+Finally, run the following command to run the web app:

-    ./bin/webserver.sh
+    ./bin/webapp.sh

 Browse to http://localhost:8080/